shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 ## Step 6.
 Self-audit the placement for sensitive categories

 On the **Self-Audit Settings** tab, you can self-classify the placement for sensitive attributes and intended audience.
 Your advertisers and buyers who trust your self-audit can target these settings in their campaigns.
-Xandr may also audit this inventory if it meets volume thresholds.
+Microsoft Advertising may also audit this inventory if it meets volume thresholds.

 > [!WARNING]
 > You will be notified of undeclared and improperly declared toolbar inventory on a weekly basis.
-Xandr will flag this inventory and declare/properly declare it within 72 hours of notification.
+Microsoft Advertising will flag this inventory and declare/properly declare it within 72 hours of notification.
 > [!NOTE]
 > For compliance with the Children's Online Privacy Protection Act (COPPA), designating your placement as intended for children will indicate to our system to apply special COPPA rules, including that user information will not be collected.
 Campaigns requiring user information for frequency capping or other targeting purposes will not serve on this placement.